 - Hip, thigh, or groin pain

-Additionally, there is a risk of developing changes in kidney function while on Zometa, as the medication is excreted by the kidneys.
-Your doctor will monitor your kidney function using blood tests while on Zometa.
-Additionally, there is a risk of developing severe breathing problems while on Zometa when an individual has asthma or is aspirin-sensitive.
+Additionally, there is a risk of developing changes in kidney function while on zoledronic acid, as the medication is excreted by the kidneys.
+Your doctor will monitor your kidney function using blood tests while on zoledronic acid.
+Additionally, there is a risk of developing severe breathing problems while on zoledronic acid when an individual has asthma and is aspirin-sensitive.
 Alert your provider immediately if you are having trouble breathing, especially if you have a history of asthma or aspirin sensitivity.

-Before staring Zometa talk to your provider if you:
+Before starting zoledronic acid talk to your provider if you: